Leadership and Program Support

 Stephanie DeSwarte

-Community Resource Director
+Director of Community Resource

 Stephanie attended University of Wisconsin Green Bay and University of Wisconsin Whitewater.
 Her field of study was elementary education and history.
 She joined EBHS in September of 2017.
 Stephanie has always had a passion for animals.
 She has had dogs all her life and used to breed guinea pigs.
 She currently has a dog named Sabrina who is a former resident of EBHS.
 When Stephanie is not at work she enjoys going hiking with her dog, traveling especially on cruises, shopping, and spending time with family and friends.
 One of her favorite quotes is “Stay away from negative people.
 They have a problem for every solution.”- Einstein